semazurek/Get-All-WiFi-Passwords/README.md

-# Get All WiFi Passwords Script
+# Get All WiFi Passwords Command
 One line command/script that shows you all the Wi-Fi networks you have been connected to and their passwords.

 ```